cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 ## Disable waiting for command synchronization

-By default, Cypress makes a best effort to wait until the command log is synchronized before taking a screenshot.
+By default, when taking a `runner` capture, Cypress makes a best effort to wait until the command log is synchronized before taking a screenshot.
 This is useful because it shows the current state of the test runner in the screenshot, but the current state of your app could change in the meantime and not be an accurate representation of what you desire to screenshot.
 Turn off the command log synchronization to get a more accurate screenshot of your app.
+This is ignored during `app` captures.

 ```javascript
 Cypress.SelectorPlayground.defaults({